canonical/charm-relation-interfaces/interfaces/saml/v0/README.md

 ## Direction

-The `saml` interface implements a provider pattern.
+The `saml` interface implements a provider/requirer pattern.
 The requirer is a charm that wishes to act as a SAML Service Provider, and the provider is a charm exposing a SAML Identity Provider.

 ```mermaid